wchoi20/wchoi20.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a senior at Johns Hopkins University, studying Computer Science and Cognitive Science with Linguistics focus.
+I am a senior at Hopkins studying Computer Science and Cognitive Science with Linguistics focus.

-This website is currently under construction!
+My research interests are in syntax, semantics, syntax-semantics interace, and natural language processing.